SMerrony/fbinfogrid/README.md

 | fontfile |     N      | Path of a TTF font, defaults to supplied LeagueMono-Regular.ttf |
 | durationmins | N      | How many minutes to wait before moving to the next page (no default) |

-See [demoTwoPages.json](configs/demoTwoPages.json) for a multiple-page exampple.
+See [demoTwoPages.json](configs/demoTwoPages.json) for a multiple-page example.

 ### Cells